Binondo Central Bank: History

-The BCB was established in November 1983 at the time when the country is experiencing a debt crisis following the assassination of Benigno Aquino Jr. Financial institutions and banks were experiencing scarce foreign reserves at that particular period.
-It was organized by the Ferdinand Marcos government led by then Philippine Minister of Trade and Industry Roberto V. Ongpin with collaboration with other Filipino-Chinese businessmen.
+The BCB was established in November 1983 at the time when the country was experiencing a debt crisis following the assassination of Benigno Aquino Jr. Financial institutions and banks were experiencing scarce foreign reserves at that particular period.
+It was organized by the Ferdinand Marcos government led by then Minister of Trade and Industry Roberto V. Ongpin with collaboration with other Filipino-Chinese businessmen.

 Following the People Power Revolution, the organization was made defunct on February 26, 1986.

 Forfeiture case

 Ongpin was charged by the Presidential Commission on Good Government in July 1987 with illegally acquiring through the BCB.
 The prosecutors also asked the Sandiganbayan to order Ongpin for the money's return as well as charge him additional in moral damages and in exemplary damages.
 The other named defendants of the case were Imelda Marcos, Fabian Ver, as well as five of Ver's children.

 They were alleged by the government at that time to have used the BCB in buying millions of US dollars for deposit in foreign banks for their own gain.
 The marking of exhibits was completed in 2001 while Ongpin finished his presentation of evidence in 2007.
 In April 2009, Ongpin asked the Sandiganbayan to dismiss the case saying that the government has failed to prove that he used the organization for his financial gain or caused " grave and irreparable damage" to the government.
 He filed a motion for the closure of the forfeiture case' filed against him in December 2009.

-The case was dismissed in a ruling by Sandiganbayan date January 19, 2016.
+The case was dismissed in a ruling by the Sandiganbayan dated January 19, 2016.